 - There are two very important reasons you should focus on size.
 First, the physical size of the appliance is really important, because it might not fit in your house!
 Always measure doorways, stairways, and other points of entry so you have a reference for how large they are, and how difficult it may be to get appliances in (and out).

-- Also remember that many houses are built with specific cavities for appliances.
+- Also, remember that many houses are built with specific cavities for appliances.
 This is especially common for washers, dryers, ovens, microwaves, and dishwashers.
 It’s important that you make sure the new version of the appliance is still able to fit in the old space.
 You can also renovate, but these spaces are often difficult to change without significant investment in the project.
+The best robotic window cleaner is a great example of this.
+Therefore, it’s important to measure the area before you purchase one to make sure it fits.

 - Finally, remember that inside space is important, too.
 A 4 cubic foot washer might be just fine for a small family, but if you have a larger (or dirtier) family, you may want to upgrade to a large size.
 Likewise, a microwave smaller than 1 cubic foot may be fine for single users and apartments, but larger microwaves are especially handy for cooks prepping larger meals and dishes for bigger audiences.